nguyenhoanganh194/PWP-project/meeting.md

 * **ASSISTANTS:**

 ### Minutes
-*Summary of what was discussed during the meeting*
-The idea is good now.
+The idea is good now. \n
-Database relation ship is good.
+Database relation ship is good.\n

 TODO: Need to include on delete relationship.
 ### Action points